AdaCore/aws/readme.txt

    - Add a templates engine routine to release the template cache.

+   - Add support for Lazy_Tag.
+This replaces the previous Context object which was not generic enough.

    - Plus many small fixes, enhancements, API comments, and documentation work.